kwerty/DviZe.Logging.Console/README.md

 # DviZeConsole

-A `ConsoleFormatter` for the .NET `ConsoleLoggerProvider`, unlocking deeply customizable, without sacrificing hot-path performance.
+A `ConsoleFormatter` for the .NET `ConsoleLoggerProvider`, unlocking deep customization without sacrificing hot-path performance.

 📐 Templates let you decide which fields get written to the console, and how they're written.